H-1B Visa to the U.S.: Who Qualifies?

 The federal fiscal year runs from October 1 of the current year to September 30 of the following year.
 Employers may file H-1B petitions up to six months in advance of when the employee is to start working.
 This makes April 1 an especially important filing date for years when employers are sponsoring an H-1B worker for the next allotment of H-1B visas.

 Indeed, in recent years, the entire H-1B quota has been exhausted before the end of the fiscal year.
-In 2008 and 2013, employers filed more than 85,000 petitions on April 1.
+For 2013 to 2016, employers filed more than 85,000 petitions on April 1.
 USCIS then conducted a random lottery to allocate the visas.
 The current lottery system takes petitions filed through the first five business days of April.
 As a result, it's important to be ready to file your petition on April 1 if you want to sponsor an H-1B worker.

 The H-1B cap applies to workers obtaining H-1B status or an H-1B visa for the first time or to those who previously were in the U.S. in H-1B status for six years, spent one year abroad and are now eligible for another six-year period.
 The cap does not apply to H-1B workers who will work for or at a university or affiliated nonprofit or research institute.
 Please be aware, however, that someone currently working at an exempt employer, such as a university, who then moves to a cap-subject employer (most private sector organizations), becomes subject to the cap and will require one of the 85,000 visas.